Book Now

 Facilities

-Restaurants and cafes, IT centre, supermarket, pharmacy, bars, post office, cashpoint, tennis courts, fitness rooms, squash courts, football pitches.
-Use of the sports facilities on campus during students' free time is not included in the course fees and students need to pay for themselves.
-View our Price List.
+Library, restaurants and cafes, supermarket, pharmacy, bar, post office, cashpoint, student centre, IT stations, tennis courts, fitness rooms, squash courts, football pitches, gym.
+Use of the sports facilities and gym on campus during students' free time is not included in the course fees and students need to pay for themselves.

 Care